SelenaPSM/mds-intro/enabledbm/enabledbm.md

 4. You can filter and sort the configuration variables based on **source**, **dynamic property**, or **configuration details** utilizing filters in the Filters section
     ![Config Variables Section](./images/config-var.png "Config Variables Section")

-## Task 5: Perform a Performance Diagnosis
+## Task 5: Realtime Performance Diagnosis
 1. On the top of the **HeatWave_DB** details page, click the **Performance Hub** button.
     ![Select Performance Hub](./images/hub-select.png "Select Performance Hub")